aws-amplify/docs/js/tutorials/photo-albums-in-react/index.md

 {% include_relative _steps/src/components/Navigation.js/p2s4.js.jekyll %}

+Now, you should be able to click _Sign In_ in the navigation, authenticate with one of your social providers, get redirected back to <http://localhost:3000/> authenticated, then be able to _Sign Out_ once again.

 # Part 3.
 Adding a GraphQL API

 TODO Describe what this section will create, why, and how it fits into Amplify's value set.